deconf/Analytics-Insights/readme.txt

 === Google Analytics Dashboard for WP ===
 Contributors: deconf
 Donate link: https://deconf.com/donate/
-Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics widget,tracking,realtime,wpmu,multisite,gadwp
+Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics plugin,google analytics widget,tracking,realtime,wpmu,multisite,gadwp
 Requires at least: 3.5
 Tested up to: 4.2.2
 Stable tag: 4.8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays Google Analytics reports and real-time statistics in your WordPress Dashboard.
-Inserts the latest tracking code in every page of your site.
+Inserts the latest Google Analytics tracking code in every page of your site.

 == Description ==
 This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view the analytics reports in your